What battery life to expect from an outdoor smartphone?

 Not all battery lives are equal.
 Between the figures announced by manufacturers and the reality on the ground, the gap can be considerable.
 Here are the 4 concrete criteria to demand from your next outdoor smartphone:

-1. A long battery life in real use
+1. Long battery life in real use

-2. Customized autonomy settings
+2. Personalized battery settings

 4. The battery included in the manufacturer’s warranty